stevenhdz/stevenhdz/README.md

 ###

 <p align="left">I'm steven from Colombia<br><br>I'm a full-stack developer 👨‍💻 with over 5 years of experience building high-quality software solutions for agile and secure applications.
 I have a specialized focus on developing web applications 🌐, native applications 📱, and artificial intelligence 🤖.
-My experience spans both corporate and freelance environments, which has allowed me to develop a unique versatility and adaptability to various challenges.</p>
+My experience spans both corporate and freelance environments, which has allowed me to develop a unique versatility and adaptability to various challenges.<br><br>Achievements and Passions:<br><br>My passion for software development is reflected in my commitment to continuing to learn 📚 and applying best practices to my projects.
+I have successfully led multiple projects from conception to implementation, always seeking to create solutions that not only meet functional requirements but also offer an exceptional user experience ✨.</p>

 ###